PAD Symptoms and Treatment Options

 Medical Management of PAD

-There are many ways to treat PAD with non-surgical methods.
-This includes a heart-healthy lifestyle such as eating a balanced diet, quitting smoking, taking certain medications, doing supervised exercise therapy and performing good foot and skin care.
+There are many ways to treat peripheral artery disease with non-surgical methods.
+Medical management options include adopting a heart-healthy lifestyle, eating a balanced diet, quitting smoking, taking certain medications, doing supervised exercise therapy and performing good foot and skincare.

 When medical management does not improve symptoms or if the patient's symptoms are severe, surgery is often recommended.
-If best for the patient, minimally-invasive procedures are an option and can get them back on their feet and at home the same day as the procedure.
+If surgery is best for the patient, minimally invasive procedures are an option and can get people back on their feet and at home on the same day as the procedure.

-- Stent placement: permanent scaffolding of the artery for it to remain open longer
+- Stent placement allows for permanent scaffolding of the artery so it can remain open longer.

-- CO2 (Carbon Dioxide) angiogram: For patients with kidney problems, CO2 may be recommended to reduce injury to the kidney during angiograms.
-The patient can obtain an improvement in their pain without injury to their kidney function
+- A CO2 (carbon dioxide) angiogram.
+For patients with kidney problems, CO2 may be recommended to reduce injury to the kidney during angiograms.
+The patient can obtain an improvement in their pain without damage to their kidney function.

-- Atherectomy: removes plaque buildup (atherosclerosis) from the blood vessels
+- Atherectomy, which removes plaque buildup (atherosclerosis) from the blood vessels.